-WA Department of Consumer and Employment Protection
+WA Department of Mines, Industry Regulation and Safety

 Organisations registered in Australia must comply with Australian laws.
 While NGOs are not expected to have specialised legal knowledge, they are responsible for ensuring they comply with the law, and should therefore have some familiarity with relevant legal obligations, including those that may arise under local in-country laws and regulations.